Maybe, maybe not.

 Get Closer to Target Customers

 First and foremost, use this opportunity to get even closer to your target customer.
-It’s tempting to think the answer to all of our revenue or profitability problems is to find more customers.
+It's tempting to think the answer to all of our revenue or profitability problems is to find more customers.
 New customers are great, but the cost of new customer acquisition is rarely understood.
-We vastly underestimate the cost, time, and complexity of acquiring new customers during normal market conditions, much less during or post-pandemic.
+We vastly underestimate the cost, time, and complexity of acquiring new customers even under normal conditions.

 Connect with your target customer to understand how the current market conditions are affecting them and how they are responding.
 How do they see the future landscape, and how will they be planning?
 What are their new objectives and goals?
 Uncover: